-He is currently spearheading the two-year $70 million privately financed project that will see a complete renovation of the levels four and seven concourses of TD Garden and technology upgrades as well as a new ProShop, all of which are designed to set the industry standard for a fan's experience in the arena.
-That is in addition to his involvement in the mixed-use development project that Delaware North Companies has proposed for the former Boston Garden site.
+He spearheaded the recently completed two-year $70 million privately financed project that has seen a complete renovation of the levels four and seven concourses of TD Garden and technology upgrades as well as a new ProShop, all of which are setting the industry standard for a fan's experience in the arena.

 It was under his leadership that the team's current management group has been assembled and it was a tribute to his stewardship when the Bruins were named as the Sports Business Journal's 2012 Sports Team of the Year based on the criteria of "excellence, growth, creativity, innovation, sound planning, implementation and outcomes".